 # 6 Underestimating Self-Study

 Along with the coaching, self-study is equally important.
 Many aspirants believe that studying with a good institute will increase their chances to get through the Civil Services examination.
 But this is not true, if one wants to pass the test, then he/she should rely on self-studies as well.
+Aspirants can check the IAS toppers tips to know what strategy they followed.
 Preparation institutes will only help in clarifying the concepts and guiding you but to ace in the test, you have to put your hard work into the preparation.

 #7 Skipping Previous Year’s Question Papers